PJO2/tftpd64/src/readme.txt

 This is the complete source code for Tftpd32 and Tftpd64, the industry standard TFTP server.

-The application has been splitted into 2 parts :
+The code is splitted into 2 parts :
   - the GUI management (main thread)
   - the background process (other threads)